Nandu-Pyayala/Blinkit_Sales_Performance_Analysis/README.md

 # Blinkit_Sales_Performance_Analysis_Project

 ## Overview
-The **Blinkit Sales Analysis** project aims to analyze sales data from Blinkit using **Excel** and **Power BI** to provide actionable insights into sales performance, customer satisfaction and inventory distribution.
-This analysis supports decision-making by identifying patterns, opportunities, and areas for improvement in Blinkit’s sales strategies.
+**Blinkit** is planning to open a new outlet as part of its business expansion strategy.
+The **Blinkit Sales Analysis** project leverages **Excel** and **Power BI** to analyze historical sales data, identify key trends and patterns across existing outlets, and provide actionable insights to support the expansion decision-making process.
+This analysis aims to uncover opportunities and inform strategic decisions to optimize Blinkit’s growth and market presence.
 ## Table of Contents
 1. [Project Description](#project-description)
 2. [Installation](#installation)